 Platinum is the hardest metal?

 It is the toughest and longest-lasting of all precious metals.

 Will it scratch?

-No. As Platinum is not plated or coated with any other metal, so it is scratch.
+No. As Platinum is not plated or coated it is extremely hard metal.
 However, over time, the surface of platinum gets pushed around, and it develops minuscule bumps and ridges.
-These tiny markings are called patina which occurs of the time.
+These tiny markings are called patina which occurs over time.
 Patina is considered highly desirable in platinum jewellery because it gives the item a much-loved antique feel.

 Is platinum expensive?

 Yes, platinum is the most expensive of all precious metals.